EvHaus/ev-2019-06-16/README.md

 - [x] Only `image/jpeg` and `image/png` mime types are allowed to be uploaded.
 - [x] Only files less than 10mb in size are allowed to be uploaded.
+- [x] HTTPS is used (in production mode only) using a "Let's Encrypt" certificate.
 - [ ] In addition to mime type validation, file extension validation (including double extensions) should also be added.
 - [ ] Downloaded files are returned using their hashed name and lack of extension.
 A dedicated `/download` API should be created to be able to download a file via its ID and return the file with the original file name.
 - [ ] CSP rules should be defined on the endpoints to prevent external parties from using the API.